MW 7x1.5 / N38 - neodymium magnet

 In addition to immense power, neodymium magnets have the following advantages:

-- Wide application in the industry of new technologies – are used in hard drives, electric motors, medical apparatus and various technologically advanced devices.
+- Wide application in modern technologies – are used in HDD drives, electric motors, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: